 The Hunger Project is always trying to highlight the powerful impact of our global community in ending hunger.
-Across our work in India we have been creating COVID-resilient communities.
+Across our work in India, we have been creating COVID-resilient communities.
 Since then, our 550,000 trained local leaders on the ground have been in constant motion: assessing and re-assessing the ever-evolving challenges, and leveraging their collective leadership, resilience and resources to design and deliver local solutions for a COVID-safe future.

-Given good news stories are something we’re all aching to hear about at the moment, we’d like to share with you 3 of the thousands of stories of courageous leaders creating impact in India right now.
+Given good news stories are something we’re all aching to hear about at the moment, we’d like to share with you 3 of the thousands of stories of courageous leaders creating an impact in India right now.

 How Women Leaders In India Are Building A COVID-Safe Future.